Auditions

 Sometimes what happens after last call just might change your life.
 One night in 1981, just as Jamie is closing the bar where he works, a desperate last-minute customer offers him and his girlfriend Abby two thousand dollars to sit and have a drink with him.
 Who wouldn’t take it?
 As the trio swaps stories and Jamie considers the decisions he faces about his musical career and his future with his girlfriend Abby. the young couple begins to realize that this older man is unusually invested in their choices… and the reason he gives them is completely unbelievable.
 But when a very displeased second stranger arrives, the unbelievable begins to look like it just might be true.
 Now and Then is a heartfelt romantic comedy about the costs of the choices we make, and the people who make them with us.

-Auditions December 7 and 8
+Auditions December 7 & 8

 From the winner of the 2013 Kennedy Center American College Theatre Festival comes this story about friendship and the complex though essential role of women in wartime.
-Virginia Hascall has left her home and fiancé to become a Women Airforce Service Pilot, doing her part to help defeat the Axis powers in World War II.
+Virginia Hascall has left her home and fiancé to become a member of the Women’s Airforce Service Pilots, doing her part to help defeat the Axis powers in World War II.
 Through triumph and tragedy, Virginia and her sisters in flight suits learn as much about themselves as they do about airplanes.
 As the war rages over there, the women form a sisterhood that cannot be broken, and Virginia must make a decision that will change her life forever.
 With a cast of nine vibrant female characters, Decision Height offers a look into an under-recognized subset of American heroes.

-Auditions February 22 @ 5:00 and February 23 @ 6:00
+Auditions February 22 @ 5:00 & February 23 @ 6:00

 Ken Ludwig's Moriarty